named-data/ndn-cpp/README-NDN-CPP-Lite.md

 The code cannot allocate new memory to enlarge the name components array, so a sufficiently large array is provided to the NameLite constructor.
 The append method is provided a pre-allocated buffer for the component value, in this case a static C string.
-The append method returns an error is there is not enough room in the nameComponents array to add another entry to point to the new component value.
+The append method returns an error if there is not enough room in the nameComponents array to add another entry to point to the new component value.
 (NDN-CPP Lite uses error codes instead of exceptions.)